 Participate!
 Kansas Programs You Can Use

 These are programs in Kansas that have been proven to work for people with disabilities.
+Click on the name for information.
 If you are interested in participating, please contact the program directly.

 The Mid America Multiple Sclerosis Achievement Center

 Members come to the Achievement Center one day per week.
 They focus each day on fitness & physical therapy, cognitive stimulation and occupational therapy, emotional support and education, and recreation and connection.
 Members bring their lunch and spend the lunch hour catching up with each other.
 All of the services happen in a group setting; members are in groups of 8-10 that rotate through the activities together.
 This format builds connection and support among the members and gives the opportunity to do targeted work, but is less costly than private therapy.

 A typical member of the program would be:

 - Diagnosed with Multiple Sclerosis and at least 18 years of age

 - Experience physical or cognitive disability that limits work or daily activities.